sarj7/Terminal_Typer/README.md

     -   Enter `y` to enter a new prompt and generate new text.
     -   Enter `n` to exit the application.

+## Troubleshooting

+### Common Issues by Platform

+#### Windows
+- **Terminal colors not displaying correctly**: Make sure you're using Windows Terminal, PowerShell, or a terminal that supports ANSI color codes.
+- **Permission errors**: Try running Command Prompt or PowerShell as Administrator.
+- **Keyboard input issues**: If certain key combinations don't work, try running in Windows Terminal instead of cmd.exe.

+#### macOS
+- **Permission denied during installation**: Use `sudo pip3 install -r requirements.txt` if needed.
+- **Terminal compatibility**: The application works best with Terminal.app or iTerm2.
+- **Python version conflict**: Use `python3` explicitly rather than `python` which might be linked to Python 2 on older macOS versions.

+#### Linux
+- **Missing dependencies**: If you encounter errors about missing packages, install them using your distribution's package manager.
+- **Display issues**: Make sure your terminal supports ANSI colors and Unicode characters.
+- **Virtual environment activation fails**: Check that your shell is compatible with the activation script.

 ## Example

 Here's an example of how to use the Terminal Typer application: